How do I run for office?

-- Be a United States citizen,
+- United States citizenship,

 Who can vote in a city election?

-Residents who live within the Sedona city limits and are registered to vote at least 29 days prior to an election.
+Residents who live within the Sedona City limits and are registered to vote at least 29 days prior to an election.

 Is there early voting?

 If you will be out of town during the ballot mailing period and do not have a forwarding address where your ballot can be sent, you can vote early.
 Contact your County Recorder for early voting locations.
-If you do have an address where your ballot can be sent contact Yavapai or Coconino County Voter Registration and let them know the address the week before election ballots are mailed.
+If you do have an address where your ballot can be sent, contact Yavapai or Coconino County Voter Registration and let them know the address the week before election ballots are mailed.